AWS-Security-Portfolio/incident-response/README.md

 | 9     | Lambda-Quarantine-TestSuccess.png         | Lambda success output: instance quarantined          |
 | 10    | EC2-Quarantined-SecurityGroup.png         | EC2 attached to quarantine security group            |
 | 11    | QuarantineSG-NoInboundRules.png           | Quarantine security group: no inbound rules          |

-## Screenshot Explanations

-1. GuardDuty-Enabled.png: Enabled GuardDuty in the AWS Console to provide real-time threat detection across all resources in the selected region.
-This step is essential for receiving security findings and automating incident response.

-2. CloudTrail-TrailCreated.png: Created a multi-region CloudTrail trail and configured log delivery to a dedicated S3 bucket.
-This ensures all API activity and security events are captured for auditing and investigation.

-3. CloudTrail-EventHistory.png: Reviewed CloudTrail event history to verify logging and provide evidence of API events, including the simulation of a security incident and its detection.

-4. EC2-Instance-Running.png: Launched an EC2 instance for testing incident detection and response.
-This screenshot confirms the instance was running and available for the lab.

-5. EC2-SecurityGroup-SSH-Open.png: Configured a Security Group to allow SSH (port 22) from any IP address.
-This configuration enabled the simulation of a port scan and demonstrated potential exposure.

-6. GuardDuty-Simulated-PortProbe-Finding.png: Simulated a GuardDuty finding for a port probe reconnaissance event.
-This shows GuardDuty’s ability to detect suspicious network activity, even when triggered by sample data.

-7. Lambda-Code.png: Developed a Python Lambda function that automatically creates and attaches a quarantine security group to an EC2 instance under investigation.
-The code enforces network isolation as a containment step.

-8. Lambda-Permissions.png: Attached the necessary IAM permissions (AmazonEC2FullAccess and AWSLambdaBasicExecutionRole) to the Lambda execution role, enabling it to manage EC2 security groups and instances securely.

-9. Lambda-Quarantine-TestSuccess.png: Successfully ran the Lambda function to quarantine the target EC2 instance.
-The output confirms the operation completed as expected.

-10. EC2-Quarantined-SecurityGroup.png: Verified that the EC2 instance is now attached only to the quarantine security group, effectively cutting off all inbound network access.

-11. QuarantineSG-NoInboundRules.png: Reviewed the quarantine security group settings to confirm it has no inbound rules, providing proof that the instance is fully isolated from external traffic.

 ---